Digitalmvps/ShopifyVue/README.md

 # ShopifyVue
 ShopifyVue helps you generate VueJs template to build shopify embed apps.
-It allows you to select your backennd language, and handles its setup for you.
+It allows you to select your backend language, and handles its setup for you.

 The VueJs template generated has a Vue3 + VueCLI + Typescript setup, with built-in NuxtJs like features such as automatic route discovery, page layout and so on.